gautierstoll/ScMaBoSS/README.md

    val oResult : Option[Result] = optMcli.head.run(simulation,hints)
     ```
    Note that `optMcli` is an option; in fact, an option is either a list with a single element or an empty
    list.
 The socket is now closed.
-For a new simulation, a new one needs to be created, otherwise an error occurs
+For a new simulation, a new socket needs to be created, otherwise an error occurs
    and the sbt console crashes.
 Again, `oResult` is an option, because modeling may have crashed; the result needs
     also to be extracted (note that handling option with `.head` should not appear in a script, because it may render an error):
    ```scala